byuistats/DS250-Cannon/content/Slides/p2/d1/_index.md

 #### Question Brainstorming

-In your group, try to answer the following questions about your assigned "Grand Question":
+In your group, try to answer the following questions about your assigned question:

 - What is our goal?
 - How can we get there?